GESIS-Methods-Hub/andrew/README.md

-# Exploration of ideas for Web Portal for the GESIS Methods Hub
+# `methodshub` R package

+Create portal from collection of Quarto and Jupyter documents.

 ## Dependencies